php-school/learn-you-php/exercises/dependency-heaven/problem/problem.md

 You should use the routing library `league/route` for this task, pulling it in as a dependency through Composer. `league/route` allows us to define actions which respond to requests based on the request URI and HTTP method.

 The library works by accepting a PSR7 request and returns to you a PSR7 response.
-It is up to you to marshall the request object and output the response to the browser.
+It is up to you to marshal the request object and output the response to the browser.

 There are a few other components we need, in order to use `league/route`: